HaylzRandom/haylzrandom/README.md

 ### :woman_technologist: About Me

-Front-end developer enthusiast with a passion of all things web development!
+Front-end developer with a passion of all things web development!

 - :uk: Born in Scotland and proud of it despite not living there for 10+ years!
 - :seedling: Currently, I am learning TypeScript and Tailwind CSS